Background image

 // ...

-In contrast, Speakeasy creates SDKs with improved readability by breaking SDK functionality into smaller, more focused methods, without hiding important steps behind multiple layers of abstraction.
+By contrast, Speakeasy creates SDKs with improved readability by breaking SDK functionality into smaller, more focused methods, without hiding important steps behind multiple layers of abstraction.

-Open Enums
+Open enums

 Both Speakeasy and Fern generate SDKs that allow users to pass unknown values in fields that are defined as enums if the SDK is configured to do so.
 This is useful to keep legacy SDKs working when an API changes.